 PJAMM contributor Edward Meyer of Norwich, Vermont provides an exceptional summary of this climb:

-Shell Canyon/Granite Pass offers cyclists a classic Rocky Mountain climb on a lightly used and well paved road.
+Shell Canyon/Granite Pass offers cyclists a Bighorn Mountain climb on a lightly used and well paved road.
 The climb starts in a narrow canyon just after crossing over Shell Creek.
 Large cliffs of sedimentary rock tower over the narrow canyon and the grade starts at only a few percent.
 After 1 mile of climbing the canyon begins to open up and the climbing steadily steepens to an average of about 6% as you approach a pair of hairpin turns.
 On and above the hairpins you start to get a great overview of Shell Creek, which sits below in a narrow gorge that has cut into 2.8 Ga rocks that underlie the Big Horn Mountains.
 At three miles into the climb you will pass the parking lot for the Shell Bench mountain bike trail and a pit toilet.
 The climb continues up highway 14 as it winds around giant landslides.
 At 6.7 miles you encounter the Shell Falls visitor center.
 In the summer months there is potable water and flush toilet access and a short path down to Shell Falls.
 There are no formal water services above this point.
 Just after the visitor center, the highway crosses over Shell Creek again and continues to climb into a more open valley.
 A new truck runaway ramp sits to the climbers left.
 From here you climb to mile 11 where you encounter another set of sharp turns and Forest Service Road 17 which provides access to a pit toilet just off the highway (A few miles further down Forest Service Road 17 is access to a Forest service campground and ranger station).
 Continue up highway 14.
 Grazing cows are common on the road so keep a heads up.
 You will pass the closed Antelope Butte ski area on your right at around 15 miles.
 From there it's a short climb to the top of Granite Pass.